Eduard Romanyuta: Early life and early career

-Romanyuta was born in the city Ternopil, located in the west of Ukraine.
-He started his creative activities from the age of four.
+Romanyuta was born in the city of Ternopil, located in the west of Ukraine.
+He started his creative activities at the age of four.
 Already at the age of five, Eduard performed in the Palace Ukraine in Kyiv, where personally president of Ukraine L. Kuchma praised him for the excellence of his talent.
 Between 1999 and 2002, he participated in the event “President’s Christmas Trees", held also in Kyiv, giving more than 170 performances.
 In his childhood, Romanyuta received more awards at different events, including "The Pearl of the South" (Ukraine), "Italian magic" (Italy), "Song magic" (Bulgaria), "Slavic Bazaar" (Ukraine), "Stars on stage" (Ukraine), "Song Vernissage" (Ukraine) and "Sunny Skiff" (Ukraine).
 In 2003, Romanyuta released his first full-length record entitled "Colors of the native land".